ksymph/headmaker/README.md

-# source for headmaker.kwikle.me
+# Source for headmaker.kwikle.me

-a simple app for generating tags for the html head element
+Web app for generating <head> elements

-made as a practice project to learn javascript, how the head element works, and git
+Created as a practice project to learn javascript and git (and how <head>s work)

-WIP